NuclearError/allyship101/PITCHME.md

 ## helping to take on a tiny piece of the burden
 ### Avoid adding to the burden, passively or otherwise

+Note:

+(READ THE SLIDE)

+NOT ABOUT

+* rescuing people
+* being the saviour

+IT's ABOUT

+* ACTIVE support
+* solidarity with marginalised groups

+By shouldering some of the burden, allies ensure that marginalised groups aren't the only ones doing the work

 ---

 @title[Learn to centre others]

 # Learn to centre others
 ### Don't make it all about you

+Note:

+* Important to observe your own behaviours and spot when you're centring yourself inappropriately

+Includes:
+* giving your opinions and advice unsolicited
+* dismissing something if you haven't personally experienced it
+* derailing discussions to talk about yourself
+* letting your ego get in the way of listening

+"I can't be RACIST, I'm a GOOD person!"

 ---